ros-navigation/navigation2/nav2_tasks/README.md

 ## Overview

-The Navigation2 architecture implements a *task hiearchy* where commands are sent to modules which are organized in a hierarchy.
+The Navigation2 architecture implements a *task hierarchy* where commands are sent to modules which are organized in a hierarchy.
 Each module implements a task and can utilize sub-tasks, which are themselves modules that implement tasks.

 For example, the Navigation2 software currently implements four tasks: **ExecuteMission**, **NavigateToPose**, **ComputePathToPose**, and **FollowPath**, which are organized as follows: